Understanding the Remortgage Process: How Does a Remortgage Work?

 11. Calculate your loan-to-value (LTV) ratio to identify which deals you’re eligible for; lower LTV ratios often qualify for better rates.

-12. Ask about their handling of rate changes: How quickly do they adjust their variable rates following Bank Rate changes?
+12. Ask about their handling of rate changes: How quickly do they adjust their variable rates following Bank of England base rate changes?

 13. Enquire about any lock-in periods during which you cannot switch again without penalty, ensuring these terms match your financial plans.